TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

 .. function:: stopListening()

    Stops the listening server which was created with a call to :func:`listen`.
-   This is typically called before calling :meth:`join` on the return value from :func:`listen`.
+   This is typically called before calling :meth:`join` on the return value kutoka :func:`listen`.